My interest in psychology did not begin with textbooks.

 Why Psychology Matters to Me

-Psychology explains why systems fail, why markets overshoot, why relationships fracture, and why people so often act against their own stated interests.
+Psychology explains why systems fail, why markets overshoot, why bubbles form, and why people so often act against their own stated interests.

 - propaganda works